abhi0395/qsoabsfind/README.md

 - **9 built-in doublet systems**: Automatic search-window calculation and line properties are pre-configured for MgII, CIV, OVI, NV, SiIV, AlIII, FeII, CaII, and NaI. **OVI** is very hard as it lies in the Ly-alpha forest.
 So use with caution.
 - **Extensible to any doublet**: The pipeline is generic.
 Users can supply a custom constants file (see `data/${survey}` folder) with your doublet's rest-frame wavelengths, oscillator strengths, and search bounds, and the pipeline will search for it. *(Custom systems are functional but not as thoroughly tested as the built-ins.)*
 - **Adaptive S/N convolution**: Detects doublet absorbers in low-resolution quasar spectra using a convolution-based, adaptive signal-to-noise method.
-- **Gaussian profile fitting**: Accurately models absorption lines to extract parameters like equivalent width, FWHM, and central wavelength.
+- **Gaussian profile fitting**: Fits absorption lines with a double-Gaussian model to extract equivalent width, FWHM, and central wavelength.
-- **Rigorous selection criteria**: Identifies the best absorber candidates based on physically motivated thresholds and doublet properties.
+- **Selection criteria**: Identifies absorber candidates based on S/N thresholds and doublet properties.
 Optionally uses chi2 statistics to get the confidence level of the selected candidates.
 - **Instrumental resolution correction**: Corrects measured line widths for instrumental resolution to infer intrinsic properties.
-- **Known-redshift validation**: When a prior absorber catalog (e.g. from another survey or absorber finder or catalog built from `qsoabsfind`) is available, `--zabs-known-file` skips the convolution search for the given absorbers and runs Gaussian fitting and selection only at the supplied redshifts, enabling fast validation of known systems.
+- **Known-redshift validation**: When a prior absorber catalog (e.g. from another survey or absorber finder or catalog built from `qsoabsfind`) is available, `--zabs-known-file` skips the convolution search and runs Gaussian fitting and selection only at the supplied redshifts, allowing quick validation of known systems.
 - **Column Densities**: Optionally estimates total column densities of detected absorbers using the apparent optical depth method (AODM; [Savage & Sembach 1991](https://ui.adsabs.harvard.edu/abs/1991ApJ...379..245S/abstract)).
 Can be turned on via ``--coldens-dv`` to specify the velocity range for integration.
-- **Parallel processing**: Supports fast and efficient computation across large datasets using Python's `multiprocessing` module.
+- **Parallel processing**: Runs across large datasets using Python's `multiprocessing` module.
-- **Comprehensive Output**: Detailed catalogs with redshifts, equivalent widths, S/N ratios, and more.
+- **Detailed output**: Catalogs with redshifts, equivalent widths, S/N ratios, and more.
-- **Descriptive Verbose**: Optionally prints the steps in great detail for debugging.
+- **Verbose mode**: Optionally prints each processing step for debugging.
 - **Trapezoidal EW measurement**: In addition to Gaussian-model EWs, the module computes rest-frame equivalent widths via direct trapezoidal integration (provided via `--trapz-ew-sigma`) over a per-line window of +/-n * sigma_line centred on each Gaussian-fit line centre.
 For close doublets (e.g. C IV), the integration windows are automatically clipped at the doublet midpoint to prevent double-counting.
 Measurement windows and integrated areas can be visualised with `plot_trapezoidal_ew_windows`.
 - **Visualization**: Plot the full spectrum with all detected absorber systems marked, plus zoomed panels around each detection, using `plot_multiple_metal_systems`.